gkellogg/gkellogg.github.io/_posts/2013-12-06-release-1-1-0-of-ruby-rdf-libraries.md

 All versions of this are running on my distiller: <http://rdf.greggkellogg.net/>.
 Any comments or issues found prior to release are appreciated.

-I&#8217;d like to thank David Butler, Judson Lester, Justin Coyne, Slava Kravchenko, and Aymeric Brisse in particular for their active support in maintaining the Ruby RDF eco-system.
+I'd like to thank David Butler, Judson Lester, Justin Coyne, Slava Kravchenko, and Aymeric Brisse in particular for their active support in maintaining the Ruby RDF eco-system.